Rudy Giuliani has COVID-19, Trump tweets

 Trump had not reported on the 76-year-old's condition.

-Giuliani has been to leading Trump's legal challenges that are attempting to overturn the 2020 election results after President-elect Joe Biden's win, even after several losses in court and Attorney General William Barr saying the Justice Department uncovered no widespread fraud.
+Giuliani continues to lead Trump's legal challenges in an attempt to block Joe Biden's victory, despite mounting losses in court.
+Attorney General William Barr even told the Associated Press that the Justice Department uncovered no widespread fraud.

+As recently as Thursday, Giuliani was at the Georgia state capitol, where he asked lawmakers to overturn the state's election results and select their own electors.
+Video shows Giuliani entering the capitol without a mask and high-fiving a supporter.

+On Wednesday, he appeared at a four-hour Michigan legislative hearing to argue that fraud had occurred.

 This is a breaking news report.
 Check back here for new developments.